nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![result for 'clear'](images/clearResult.jpg)

-### Locating Patients by Name or NRIC: `find`
+### Locating Patients by Name, NRIC or Appointment: `find`

-Searches the patient list for all patients matching the name or IC Number and returns their related information.
+Searches the patient list for all patients matching the name, IC Number or Appointment and returns their related information.

-* The search is case-insensitive. e.g `hans` will match `Hans`.
+* The search is case-insensitive.
+e.g `hans` will match `Hans`, `08-Jan-2023 12 13` will match `08-jan-2023 12 13`.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* Only the name or IC number is searched.
+* Name, IC Number and Appointment can be searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
 * For the name, only patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.